Eduardo Engel: Work in the Presidential Advisory Council (Engel Commission)

 His anti-corruption work has been praised both at home and abroad.
-In May 2016, in a poll by Chilean newspaper La Segunda, Engel appeared as the country’s most admired public figure.
-Engel has been invited to present this work at public events in Washington, DC, Santa Cruz (Bolivia), Montevideo, Buenos Aires, Sao Paulo and Bogota.
+In May 2016, in a poll by Chilean newspaper La Segunda, Engel appeared as the country's most admired public figure.
+Engel has been invited to present this work at public events in Washington, DC, Santa Cruz (Bolivia), Montevideo, Buenos Aires, São Paulo and Bogota.

 Research

 Engel has published extensively in areas such as macroeconomics, public finance, econometrics, infrastructure economics and regulation.
 Currently, his research focuses on macroeconomic dynamic models, private participation in infrastructure, and improving State performance.

 Together with Ricardo Caballero, Engel received the 2002 Frisch Medal of the Econometric Society for their paper "Explaining Investment Dynamics in U.S. Manufacturing: A Generalized (S,s) Approach", Econometrica, 1999.
 The same year his peers elected him Chile's Economist of the Year (El Mercurio).